tldr-pages/tldr/pages/common/k9s.md

 `k9s --context {{kubeconfig_context_name}}`

-- Manage a cluster in "read-only" mode (disabling all commands that may cause modifications):
+- Manage a cluster in read-only mode (disabling all commands that may cause modifications):

 `k9s --readonly --cluster {{cluster_name}}`